Mediation Service

 Mediation offers a range of advantages that make it a preferred method for resolving disputes, particularly in family matters:

-The Lloyd Platt Mediation Service includes various forms of mediation to suit your specific needs:
+At Lloyd Platt Mediation, we offer various forms of mediation to suit your specific needs:

 • Sole Mediation: Both participants sit together with a mediator.